Sometimes it’s easier to freak out than manage the urge to not to freak out in midlife.

 In fact, it only takes about 3 seconds (or less) for the scary thought to pop into my mind and for the solid waste to exit my body.

-It’s often urgent and I have to get my butt on the toilet quickly.
+It’s often urgent and I have to get to the washroom quickly.

-This situation go really bad back in the 80s when I was an undergrad in South Residence at the University of Guelph.
-I remember literally “setting up shop” in the bathroom, on the toilet, whenever I had a test or an exam.
-I used study cards back then and would simply take my stack of index cards (held together with a rubberband) into the bathroom stall and get comfortable because I knew I would be in there for a few hours.
+This situation got really bad back in the 80s when I was an undergrad at University of Guelph.
+I remember literally “setting up shop” in the bathroom stall whenever I had a test or an exam.
+I used study cards back then and would simply take my stack of index cards (held together with a rubberband) into the bathroom and get comfortable because I knew I would be in there for a few hours.

 In those days, I didn’t have a good understanding of my fear or what exactly was going on.